Josh Allen slings ball to the top of the stands

-New Era field was rocking when Josh Allen completed a two-point conversion in the fourth quarter.
+ORCHARD PARK, N.Y.
+(WROC) — New Era Field was rocking when Josh Allen completed a two-point conversion in the fourth quarter.

 The crowd was even more riled up when the Bills quarterback launched the football into the top of the stands at New Era Field.